qingbol/CUParkit/Readme.md

   - It was used to fill in the tables and test the data models.
   - Its functionality will eventually be placed in the API and available to administrative users via the web portal.
 ..* The Readme file is also outside of any folder.

+## Example Run of Code
+The following is an example to help show the logic flow of the project structure.
+If a user wanted to register himself, he would fill in his details and press a submit button on the web portal.
+The webapp would then send a HTTP POST request to be handled by the API at webapp.cs.clemson/~jbtabb/api/owner/create.php.
+So, the POST request containing JSON data would be sent from the webapp to the web server’s create.php file.
+The create.php file would instantiate an owner from the models/owner.php file.
+Then, the create.php file would take the JSON data and use it to fill in the corresponding PHP variables in the owner object from the owner.php file.
+Then, the create.php file would call the owner object’s create() function.
+The owner.php file would instantiate a connection to the MySQL database and use PDO to check/clean and submit a query with the relevant data and parameters to the database server.
+Next, the web server would receive a response from the database server and communicate that response back to the webapp via JSON.
+Finally, the webapp would display a success message or an error message.